 sudo chmod - R go+w/data/db

-Why is MongoDB crashing with code 100?
+Why is MongoDB Crashing with Exit Code 100?
+Common Troubleshooting Tips

 Incorrect file permissions are a common cause of exit code 100.
 This was caused primarily by permission difficulties with the data files.
 Our Experts investigated and discovered that the directory /var/lib/MongoDB had root rights.
 This fixed the MongoDB leaving error.

-What exactly is the MongoDB command?
+What Exactly is the MongoDB Command and Its Usage?

 The MongoDB system’s primary inspiration process is MongoDB.
 It responds to data queries, controls data access, and runs background administration tasks.
 This document provides a comprehensive description of all MongoDB command-line options.

-What exactly is the MongoDB lock?
+What is the MongoDB Lock?
+Preventing Database Access Issues

 When the server starts, MongoDB creates the MongoDB. lock file and deletes it before stopping MongoDB.
 Removing MongoDB. the lock does not affect data; it simply indicates that MongoDb was not properly ended.
 So, removing this file and restarting it with the -repair option should fix the database.